GlitchedPolygons/glitchedhttps/README.md

 If you use CMake you can just `add_subdirectory(path_to_submodule)` and then `target_link_libraries(your_project PRIVATE glitchedhttps)` inside your **CMakeLists.txt** file.

+Please note that you MUST include the scheme, ergo the URL must start with `http://` or `https://` (it won't default to one of the two!).

 ### Simple GET Request

 Here's how you can get started.
 Quick and easy setup: